-• Restart the cluster using the applicable commands in the "Controlling HDP Services Manually" section of Installing HDP Manually
+• Restart the cluster using the applicable commands in Controlling HDP Services Manually.

 5. Configuring Rack Awareness On HDP

 Use the following instructions to configure rack awareness on an HDP cluster.

 5.1.
 Create a Rack Topology Script

 Topology scripts are used by Hadoop to determine the rack location of nodes.
 This information is used by Hadoop to replicate block data to redundant racks.